Documentation

 Classification

-What is the Pipeline page?
+What is the Process page?

 Classification